imixs/imixs-docker/backup/README.md

 * BACKUP\_FTP\_PASSWORD - ftp password

-All backups are located in the follwoing directory
+All backups are located in the following directory

 	/root/backups/

+Each backup file has a time stamp prefix indicating the backup time:

+	2018-01-07_03:00_pgdump.sql

 ### FTP
-In case a FTP Host is provided, the service will push backupfiles into a FTP server.
+In case the optional environment variable "BACKUP\_FTP\_HOST" is provided, the service will push backupfiles automatically into a FTP server.
 The backup directory on the FTP server is

     /imixs-cloud/$BACKUP_SERVICE_NAME/....

-The $BACKUP\_SERVICE\_NAME can be provided as an environment variable.
-If not service name is set, the docker container ID is used instead.
+The optional environment variable  "BACKUP\_SERVICE\_NAME" can be set to name the backup directory on the FTP space.
+If no service name is set, the docker container ID will be used instead.

 ### Cron
-Based on the cron settings provided in the environment variable "BACKUP\_CRON" the backup\_init script adds a cron job to run the backu.sh script.
+Based on the cron settings provided in the environment variable "BACKUP\_CRON" the backup\_init script starts a cron job to schedule the backup.sh script.

 Example: